SIGN UP FREE

 Area Sample:

-Phrasing the questions
+2. Phrasing the questions

-For example, let's analyze the poll question "Is the government forcing its health-related schemes on the people?"
+For example, let's analyze the poll question, "Is the government forcing its health-related schemes on the people?"

 Well, don't you think different people will take various meanings of the question only because of the word 'force'?
-Do you know it will be complicated as heck to interpret the answers to this question?
-Now, we will consider another question "Have you ever read a book?"
+Do you know it will be complicated to interpret the answers to this question?
+Now, we will consider another question: "Have you ever read a book?"
 Don't you think the question itself insults the poll participants?
 Moreover, the question is too general and will yield vague answers.
 Avoid such questions.

 Ensure the poll questions are phrased clearly and concisely so that respondents or participants do not misunderstand the question and its intent.